shivam-maharshi/mw-benchmark/README.md

 Input folder contains the read, write, delete, update, size distribution trace files which are used by the benchmarking tool to generate realistic workload.
 These files should be created by a careful analysis of the trace files given by Wikipedia [here](https://dumps.wikimedia.org/backup-index.html).
 The tools for this analysis are also available in this project.
 Refer to section 9 for more details.

 4. **[Jar](https://github.com/shivam-maharshi/mw-benchmark/tree/master/jar)**:
 Jar folders contains a precompiled fat jar (with dependency) of this project.
 The benchmarking and all util functions can be invoked using the jar present in this folder.
-Alternatively, you can also build this project using the command ```mvn clean build``` to create a jar compiled on your system from the source code.
+Alternatively, you can also build this project using the command ```mvn clean install``` to create a jar compiled on your system from the source code.
 It is generally a good idea to follow the latter to avoid OS specific compilation issues.

 5. **[Outputs](https://github.com/shivam-maharshi/mw-benchmark/tree/master/output)**:
 Output folders contains the output of the benchmarking and the utility tools.
 Please note that they do not contain the results but only the data used for analysis, db population, fixes, etc.